 The ancient French Norman surname “de Mittõn” is derived from the 1087 Doomsday identified manor location “Mitune”.
 The families initial demesnes were granted by feudal charter dated November 23, 1102.
-The de Mittons were of French Norman lineage; thus the name was ameliorated from the Doomsday medieval Latin recorded name “Mitune” to the French Norman “de Mittõn” meaning of that manor.
+The de Mittons were of French Norman lineage; thus the name was ameliorated from the Doomsday medieval Latin and probably Saxon recorded name “Mitune” to the French Norman “de Mittõn” meaning “of that manor”.
 The family surname was certified for the poll tax in 1219.
-It has had a continuous 800 year formal family surname since.
+It has been a continuous 800 year legally recorded family surname since.

-Great Mitton is on the the north side of the Ribble river and now a township.
+Great Mitton is on the north side of the Ribble river and now a township.

 The first de Mittons

 The prefix “de” identified a manor meaning “of” Mit~tune as a location in the Doomsday book.
-The name “Mit~tune” itself was a rooted Danish-Scandinavian identification name.
+The name “Mit~tune” itself has a Danish-Scandinavian identification root name.
 It meant “middle-town” as recorded in Doomsday.
-The adaption of the old French Norman pronunciation of an “i” as e’ and an “o” emphasis on “ton”.
-Thus, “de Mit-tõn” meant the same similar for geographic identification in the Doomsday book (most likely a local Saxon person transcribing).
-The “ton” meant village or farmstead.
-The “de” with the lower case “d” signified the family of a “noblese” bloodline.
-In this case of the blood line of the great Norman conquest family, the de Lacy’s.
+The adaption of the old French Norman pronunciation of an “i” as e’ and an “o” with emphasis on the o in “tõn”. “de Mit-tõn” meant the same similar geographic identification in the Doomsday Book as it is today (most likely a local Saxon person transcribing).
+The Norman “tõn” meant village or farmstead.
+The “de” with the lower case “d” signified the family of a “noblise” bloodline.
+In this case of the direct bloodline descendants of the great Norman conquest family, the de Lacy’s.

-The original charter granted other feudal manors in and around present day Great Mitton including Aighton (where Stonyhurst is).
-All these locations were approximately three to four miles from Clitheroe.
-The first 1102 charter included manors to Ralph at Clitheroe`s castle rock and proximate Mearley.
-As a Norman feudal designate Ralph the Red replaced the Englishman Orm at the castle rock manors by charter in 1102.
-A common occurrence by the Normans post 1066 conquest to secure Saxon lands for themselves and their related nobility.
+The original Nov.
+23rd.
+1102 charter granted other feudal manors in and around present-day Great Mitton including Aighton (where Stonyhurst College is).
+All these locations were approximately three to four miles from Clitheroe which became the administrative seat of the de Lacy barony.
+The Nov.
+23rd, 1102 charter also included manors granted to Ralph at Clitheroe`s castle rock and proximate Mearley.
+As a Norman feudal designate, Ralph the Red replaced the Englishman Orm at the castle rock in 1102.
+A common occurrence by the Normans after 1066 to secure Saxon lands for themselves and their related nobility.
 See notes pg.
 387; http://tinyurl.com/1102-Charter

 The Nov.
 23, 1102 charter to Ralph the Red is the first mention of a Norman designate to actually be residing at Clitheroe since the 1066 conquest.
-The local Norman absence prior to Ralph the Reds arrival was more than likely due to King Williams “harrying of the north” campaign initiated 1069-70.
+The local Norman absence prior to Ralph the Reds arrival was more than likely due to King Williams’s “harrying of the north” campaign (initiated 1069-70).
 That Norman Yorkshire subjugation left much of the area devastated or “wasta” and of little value.
-This was how many of the area manors were recorded in the Doomsday book at that time; meaning of no agricultural value.
-“Mitune” manor was described as such in Williams great survey (completed 1087).
+This was how many of the area manors were recorded in the Doomsday book at that time; the meaning of no agricultural value.
+“Mitune” manor was described as such in Williams’s great survey (completed 1087).

-The “harrying of the north” did secure Northumberland lands for King William final conquest of England.
+The “harrying of the north” did secure Northumberland lands for King Williams’s final conquest of England.
 This was at a great cost to the local population from the scorched earth subjugation as cited above.
-It`s purpose was to deny cultivation to resistant Saxons for decades.
+Its purpose was to deny agricultural cultivation to resistant Saxons for decades.
 It seemed to have worked.
 The areas desolation may explain the Norman delay in occupying this particular area until Ralph the Reds arrival.
 See Northumberland map; http://tinyurl.com/q329dpu .

 The de Mitton family held their manors under the paramount Lords of Bowland, the de Lacy family.
-Beginning with Robert de Lacy`s sub-feudal grants to Ralph the Red dated Nov.
-23, 1102 the family was continuous major manor holders until the death of Henry de Lacy, 3rd.
-Earl of Lincoln and 9th.
-Lord of Bowland.
-Henry died Feb.
-5, 1311, (as previously noted).
+This was continuous until the death of Henry de Lacy, 3rd.
+Earl of Lincoln (and 9th.
+Lord of Bowland).
 This Henry de Lacy (the 4th.
 Henry de Lacy) was the last male de Lacy Lord of Bowland and Earl of Lincoln.
 After his death and no later than 1312, the de Mittons ceased to be lords of their surname manor.

-Some de Mittons did continue to hold land in nearby areas including Aighton that included Stonyhurst, part of the original 1102 charter lands to Ralph the Red.
-Other Mitton`s began to migrate north to the Craven area in the 14th century.
-Eventually, centuries later some family descendant’s migrated to Canada in the late 18th and early 19th century.
+Some de Mittons did continue to hold land in nearby areas including Aighton where Stonyhurst Hall, now a college, as part of the original 1102 charter lands to Ralph the Red.
+Other de Mitton`s began to migrate north to the Craven area in the 14th century.
+Centuries later some de Mitton family descendant’s migrated to Canada in the late 18th and early 19th centuries.
 Many others have remained in the Craven area and residents of nearby Clitheroe to this day.

 Ralph`s precursor family and father

-The specific charter affirmations of lands to Ralph by the de Lacy’s was undoubtedly due to the advantageous strategic location of Clitheroe.
-It`s castle rock defensive topography being able to secure the growing de Lacy barony.
-Clitheroe`s castle fortification became linked to Pontefract after 1102.
-The barony then straddled the north of England linking both sides of the Pennines creating a travel corridor that has outlasted both these medieval estates of the de Lacy`s to this day.
-The de Lacy’s most likely wanted a blood related Ralph the Red to represent the new paramount de Lacy family`s to secure that area by a family connected presence (even if of a bastard son of Robert de Lacy).
-It is probably why Ralph also establishes a church in 1103 at the “magna” Mitton manor. http://tinyurl.com/de-Lacy-s
+The specific charter affirmations of lands to Ralph by the de Lacy’s were undoubtedly due to the strategic importance of Clitheroe.
+It`s castle rock defensive topography being able to secure the growing de Lacy barony westward from Pontefract castle and became linked to Pontefract after 1102.
+The barony then straddled the north of England linking both sides of the Pennines creating a travel corridor that has outlasted the medieval lands of the de Lacy`s to this day.
+Ralph the Red represented the new paramount de Lacy family in the Clitheroe area by his family connected presence (even if a bastard son of Robert de Lacy).
+It is probably why Ralph establishes a church at the “magna” de Mitton manor site in 1103.
+As such he was both lord of the manor and the local manors church incumbent.
+This was a common circumstance in early post-conquest England. http://tinyurl.com/de-Lacy-s